CarterZhou/elasticsearch/readme.md

 Notice that we use a ```do while``` loop here because a search will be performed at least once.
 You don't have to manually set "from" because the ```search``` method will calculate and maintain properties including "from" under the hood.

-Warning: you should not ```search``` method if total of matching documents is over 10000, because by default the result window is 10000 by using "from" to do query.
+Warning: you should not use ```search``` method if total of matching documents is over 10000, because by default the result window is 10000 by using "from" to do query.
 In such case, please use ```scroll``` method instead.

 ## Change log